-Find out where your duplicates are with our repeated words finder!
+Find out where your duplicates are with our repeated word finder!
 You’ll never have to worry about missing out on something you’ve already repeated!

 Paste or type your text into the input box below.
-Click the extract button to see all the words you are using more than once.
+Click the Extract button to see all the words you use more than once.
 These will appear in the output box.

-To find duplicates in text online or in a word document, copy and paste the text into the tool.
+Copy and paste the text into the tool to find duplicates in text online or in a Word document.
 If you need to check the whole page, follow these steps: